AkshankTyagi/UVS3/README.md

 * astropy.io

 ## How to run
-* Verify and install required modules
+* Verify and install all required modules
-* Specify the location of the local folder on your system where the script is stored, in "get_folder_loc" function of [view_orbit.py](./view_orbit.py)
 * run `python view_orbit.py`.

 ## Parameter File